cover-me/instrDAQ/README.md

 RdName=#_I/#_V&#_time
 RdCmd=:SOUR:CURR?/:SENSE:DATA?
 ```
-### Ramp the output, for example, from an voltage source or magnet power supply.
+### Sweep the output, for example, of a voltage source or a magnet power supply.
 *	If the ramping requires you sending commands at each loop, add `SwpAvl=FALSE` in corresponding model.
 For example, if you want ramp the output of a sourcemeter from 0V to 1V, step=0.1V, you should send 11 commands.
 The program of ramping runs in the computer rather than in the instruments.
 The _OutName_ should begin with a name existing in _RdName_, followed by a ":" and then whatever else.
 The program determines the value of the output by readings with the name before ":".
 The ramping stops when your setting is reached or a stop bottom is pressed.
 The "#" in _OutCmd_ will be replaced with real numbers in each loop.
 Following are examples for 2400 and 2600 series SourceMeter.
 ```
 [24xx]